seL4/sel4webserver/README.md

 ninja
 # [13/443] Performing configure step for 'cgi-load-file'
 # -- The C compiler identification is GNU 9.3.0
 # ...
-# This step will take some time, be patient...
-# [358/443] Completed 'docsite'
-# ...
 # [443/443] Generating images/capdl-loader-image-arm-qemu-arm-virt